Welcome to the Biggar Museum & Gallery!

 Our museum is educational fun for the whole family!
 Plus, we have our very own resource library in the museum for all your researching needs.

-Join Delta Fay Cruickshshank, as she tells us about the history of the Biggar Museum and Gallery and the importance of the archive to the museum.
+Join Delta Fay Cruickshshank as she tells us about the history of the Biggar Museum and Gallery and the importance of the archive to the museum.

 Copyright © 2024 Biggar Museum & Gallery - All Rights Reserved.